 I really liked the “Taking Flight” lanterns.
 They featured reptilian birds and the lanterns seemed to have more details and colors than any others in the exhibit.
 It wasn’t just the dinosaurs that were lanterns.
 Dozens of tree and plant lanterns were also created for the exhibit.

-In an unused exclosure (I think it used to house the seals), a large aquatic display was set up featuring dozens of sea creatures, plants and a couple of larger amphibious reptiles.
+In an unused exclosure (I think it used to house the seals), a large aquatic display was set up featuring dozens of sea creatures, plants, and a couple of larger amphibious reptiles.
 This display (as well as a few others) was interactive and the kids could press large buttons for different lanterns to light up.

-Finally, we came to the “Mega Herbivores,” featuring the T-Rex and Triceratops.
+Finally, I came to the “Mega Herbivores,” featuring the T-Rex and Triceratops.
 I guess I was surprised that they didn’t make the T-Rex bigger, but that’s probably just the original Jurassic Park fan coming out in me.

 The final displays were “Asteroid Strike,” “Rise of Mammals,” “New Kingdoms,” “Marsupial Land” and “Age of Ice.”
-I loved all these sections, but my favorite lanterns were in the “Age of Ice,” including the wooly mammoths, bears and rhinos.
+I loved all these sections, but my favorite lanterns were in the “Age of Ice,” including the wooly mammoths, bears, and rhinos.

-Before we arrived at the visitor center, one last big lantern display showed a clock bringing us back to present time.
+Before I arrived at the visitor center, one last big lantern display showed a clock bringing me back to present time.
 As a whole, the full exhibition was put together perfectly, covering all the different eras of dinosaurs.
 Sure, the intricate details probably went over the heads of most of the kids who visited.
 They were just fascinated by the lanterns while we adults were able to learn a thing or two.

 Visiting the Giant Lanterns at the Edinburgh Zoo

 The giant lanterns are available to visit between the middle of November and the end of January.
 You have to book a time slot between 4:45 p.m. and 7:30 p.m.
 You can stay as long as you want until the attraction closes at 8:45 p.m.; the time slots are just to ensure everyone doesn’t all arrive at the same time.
 I’d recommend booking a later slot to avoid the bigger crowds, but not later than 7 as it does take a couple hours to appreciate the full exhibit.
 Also, arrive a few minutes before your slot as the parking tends to back up a bit.
 If you’re traveling to Edinburgh with kids during the holiday season, this is a great activity to add to your itinerary.

 Tickets are £21.79 ($28.65) with a 10% discount if purchasing more than 24 hours in advance.
 Kids under 17 are £11.14 ($14.65), and kids under 3 are free.
 There are several other ticket categories, such as students, elderly, RZSS members, etc. which can all be found on their website.